some-say/cursor-gpt/README.md

 - [ ] Add option to generate a path with a specific number of points.
 - [ ] Add option to generate paths in bulk when paths are known.
 - [ ] Test coverage > 80%.
+- [ ] Build curve checker for GPT-3.5 to search for straight line responses.

 ## Sample Results